jennysaggesse/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script removes all letters c and C from input This script reverses its input
-This script displays all users and their home directories, sorted by users
+This script displays all users and their home directories, sorted by users This script write a command that finds all empty files and directories in the current directory